digi-brains/ya-router/README.md

 ```

-3. Your view file names reflect your URL structure.
+3. Your views file names reflect your URL structure.
 For example, If your URL is `example.com/foo/bar/my-page`, YaRouter expects to find the view for this page at `path/to/templates/foo/bar/my-page.html`.
 [2](#anytype)

-**Note** YaRout intends to support passing query strings in the URL to a page template.
-As of now this is in development.
-If you find a bug here let me know and/or send me a pull request.

 ## Documentation

-In your _index.php_ file (or whatever file you are pointing your inbound requests to) you need to pass the router 3 parameters.
+Set up your _index.php_ file (or whatever file you are pointing your inbound requests to).

+**If you are using an autoloader, like composer**

+Start by `require`-ing the autoloader script: `require __DIR__ . '/vendor/autoload.php';`.

+Then `use` the YaRouter\Router.

+**If you sre not using an autoloader**

+Just `include` the Router.php script

+Next define your parameters:

-1. `$path` This is the path to the main directory where your views are stored.
+1. `$views` This is the path to the main directory where your views are stored.

 2. `$type` This is the _type_ of view file you are calling (extension only).
 E.g., .html, .php, etc...

 3. `$default` The name of the default view file (without the extension).
 Typically used for home or index page.

-If you are using composer's autoload feature, start by `require`-ing the autoloader script:

-`require __DIR__ . '/vendor/autoload.php';`

-Then `use` the YaRouter\Router.

-The router has one property available `template`.
-So you will create a `new Router()` object with your parameters and then `require` the template.
+Finally, create a `new Router()` object with your parameters and then call the `get_view` method.

 **Example:**